CyanSalt/eslint-config/README.md

 }
 ```

-and you also need not to declare `plugin:vue/essential` for the same reason.
+and you also need not to declare `plugin:vue/essential` or `plugin:vue/vue3-essential` for the same reason.

 ### Vue 3